nmohnblatt/cd_client/README.md

     ipfs daemon

+Make sure that the daemon is running (check for the message "Daemon is running").
+Leave it to run in the background.
 You can now go back to the first Terminal window and run the application by simply typing:

     cd_client

 Alternatively, you can navigate to your GOPATH/bin folder and run the application.
-In the below example GOPATH was set to the default value $HOME/go:
+Again in this example GOPATH was set to the default value $HOME/go:

     cd $HOME/go/bin
     ./cd_client